-^a Earthworks would involve the redistribution of approximately 22 million m3 of fill material, including approximately 2 million m3 of topsoil, around the airport site
+&lt;sup>a Earthworks would involve the redistribution of approximately 22 million m of fill material, including approximately 2 million m of topsoil, around the airport site

-25.4.2.
-Operation
+25.4.2 Operation

 Operation of the proposed airport would demand significantly lower quantities of resources than construction.
-The anticipated daily requirements of the proposed airport operating at 10 million annual passenger movements during operation of the Stage 1 development would include an estimated 1.6 megalitres of potable water, 16 megavolt amperes of electricity, 156 gigajoules of gas and 2.7 megalitres of aviation fuel.
+The Stage 1 development operating at 10 million annual passenger movements would require an estimated daily average of 1.6 mega litres of potable water; estimated maximum daily demand of 16.7 megavolt amperes of electricity; estimated daily average of 156 gigajoules of gas; and maximum daily demand of 2.7 mega litres of aviation fuel.

-Use of resources would be minimised through the implementation of sustainable design principles in the design of the proposed airport, careful procurement planning to avoid unnecessary consumption and the efficient operation of plant and equipment to avoid excess usage of fuel and other utilities.
+Use of resources would be minimised through the implementation of sustainable design principles in the design of the proposed airport, careful procurement planning to encourage the efficient operation of plant and equipment and avoid excess consumption of fuel and other utilities.

-25.5.
-Waste generation
+Waste generation 25.5